 In 2004, a Raleigh, N.C., attorney and two University of North Carolina at Chapel Hill deans decided the University would be an ideal home for a media law and policy center.

 Hargrove helped the UNC Center for Media Law and Policy obtain its first funding from the Hearst Foundation to establish an endowment for the center and was instrumental in arranging the Center’s inaugural event, a 2007 lecture by FCC Chairman Kevin J. Martin.
-A graduate of UNC School of Law and UNC School of Media and Journalism, Hargrove is a partner with Brooks, Pierce, McLendon & Humphrey, and his practice is concentrated in media, telecommunications, Internet, antitrust, corporate and copyright law.
+A graduate of UNC School of Law and UNC Hussman School of Journalism and Media, Hargrove is a partner with Brooks, Pierce, McLendon & Humphrey, and his practice is concentrated in media, telecommunications, Internet, antitrust, corporate and copyright law.
 Hargrove serves on the center’s advisory board.

 Recent Events and Projects

 The center organizes a number of events and projects each year.
 Some recent highlights include: